SpurthiSetty/Anote/AI-Day/README.md

 ## About us
 Eden Chung: I'm a Computer Science student at Columbia University interested in the applications of AI and ML.
 I've done work in full stack development, mainly in Python and JavaScript (+ React).
 In my free time, I love to ski and play soccer.

+Spurthi Setty: I'm studying Software Engineering at Stevens Institute of Technology and primarily interested in the applications of ML in finance and healthcare.
+I have experience in using ML for financial modeling and have done research in deep learning as well.
+In my free time, I like reading, doing puzzles, and cooking!